Women's National Soccer League

-The Women's National Soccer League (WNSL) was Australia's top women's association football league.
+The Women's National Soccer League (WNSL) was Australia's top women's soccer league.
 Originally known as the Ansett Australia Summer Series for sponsorship reasons, the WNSL began in 1996 consisting of six clubs and continued through until 2004, folding alongside the National Soccer League.
 It was not until 2008 that a women's top flight league was re-established in Australia, named the W-League, as of the 2021–22 season renamed A-League Women.